In the Beginning

 A new film shot in Central Florida explores the early struggles of Walt Disney as animator, before Mickey and magic gained a foothold.

 Thomas Ian Nicholas (playing Walt Disney) and Jon Heder (Roy Disney) get instruction on a scene from director Khoa Le.
+[View trailer at the end of this article.]

 A hazy winter light breaks through the windows of a foreclosed historic building in downtown DeLand.
 Even in its heyday, this former title office could never have been as crowded as it is on this morning—half a dozen men in vintage shirts, ties and suspenders sit elbow-to-elbow at drafting tables.
 A camera crew and everything it entails surrounds them.